Race and health in the United States: History

 In 1932, the Tuskegee study was involved with 600 black men, 399 with syphilis and 201 with no disease.
 Researchers explained to the men they were being treated for "bad blood," a term used in the study to describe several ailments, including syphilis, anemia, and fatigue.
 The men were told by researchers and health professionals that they would be participating in a study to cure their current illnesses.
 The men in the study later found they were not being treated for the purpose they agreed upon.
 This study resulted in a class action lawsuit due to lack of evidence, no consent, misleading information, and medical neglect.
 As a result, by July 1972 when the study ended, over 100 participants had died, 40 spouses had been diagnosed, and disease had been passed to 19 children at birth.

-In one study, researchers found medical professionals perceive black patients to be less susceptible to pain than their white patients.
+In one study, researchers found that medical professionals perceive black patients to be less susceptible to pain than their white patients.
 White patients are given better treatment and access than black patients.
 As a result, black patients are more vulnerable to disease than white counterparts.

+Sickle cell is a blood disease that is very prevalent in the African American community.
+This disease is not like other diseases because it cannot be seen with the naked eye.
+Because of this illnesses invisibility, African American patients dealing with this can be suffering and most likely to be ignored by healthcare providers.
+Sickle cell was not discovered in the west until 1910.
+Although sickle cell is not the only invisible disease, it is a prime example of one of an invisible illness and how it affects some African Americans in their everyday lives.
+There are many other diseases and illnesses that cannot be seen visibly, causing people to get discriminated against, not only because of their illness but also because of how they look.

 Demographic changes can have broad effects on the health of ethnic groups.
 Cities in the United States have undergone major social transitions during the 1970s, 1980s, and 1990s.
 Notable factors in these shifts have been sustained rates of black poverty and intensified racial segregation, often as a result of redlining.
 Indications of the effect of these social forces on black-white differentials in health status have begun to surface in the research literature.

 Race has played a decisive role in shaping systems of medical care in the United States.
 The divided health system persists, in spite of federal efforts to end segregation, health care remains, at best widely segregated both exacerbating and distorting racial disparities.
 Furthermore, the risks for many diseases are elevated for socially, economically, and politically disadvantaged groups in the United States, suggesting to some that environmental factors and not genetics are the causes of most of the differences.